sarahamer13/reading-notes/README.md

 - I'm Sarah Mahdi, I joined the Military when I was 19 years old.
 I served for 4 years as an Arabic Linguist then I earned a bachelor's degree in Health Administration
 - I adore travelling and learning about other cultures/langauges.
 - I have always loved learning about computers and always wanted to start this journey of learning Software Development.
-I'm eager to learn.gi
+I'm eager to learn

 **GitHub Portfolio Page:** [gifthub.com/sarahamer13](https://github.com/sarahamer13)